Your Adjustment of Status Interview Checklist: Surviving a Trump-Era Interview

 Who Must Attend Adjustment of Status Interview

-USCIS will generally schedule the interview appointment at an office nearest you.
+USCIS will generally schedule the interview appointment at the office nearest you.
 If you don’t live within a couple hours’ drive from an office, this may require a long drive and an overnight stay.

 Take a Competent Interpreter